What are irregular menstrual cycles or irregular menstrual periods?

-The bodies of women are always changing, and every once in a while, every woman suspects that her menstrual cycle is abnormal, for one reason or another.
-The periods are usually irregular during the first two years of menstruation .
+Women’s bodies are constantly changing, and every once in a while, every woman suspects that her menstrual cycle is abnormal for one reason or another.
+The periods are usually irregular during the first two years of menstruation.
 This is because the body is still balancing hormone levels.
-The other most common cause of an irregular period is pregnancy.
+The other most common cause of a rough period is pregnancy.

 If you are not pregnant, we list these other common causes of an irregular menstrual period:

-- Excessive weight loss or weight gain, although low body weight is a frequent cause of absent or irregular periods, obesity can also cause nonregular menstrual problems.
+- Although low body weight is a frequent cause of absent or irregular periods, excessive weight loss, or weight gain, obesity can also cause nonregular menstrual problems.

 - The eating disorders such as anorexia or bulimia

-- Increased exercise: absent periods are common in endurance athletes.
+- Increased exercise: absent periods are standard in endurance athletes.

 - Emotional stress